 Bitcoin Loans vs. Traditional Loans

 Unlike traditional loans, Bitcoin loans do not require much processing.
-In most cases, they are usually disbursed within hours, sometimes minutes.
-In traditional banking, loans may take days or even months before they are approved and disbursed.
+In most cases, they are disbursed within hours, sometimes minutes.
+In traditional banking, loans may take days or even months to be approved and disbursed.

 No Geographic Limitations

 You can get a Bitcoin loan anywhere without moving a muscle.
 You don't even need a bank account.
 In most cases, you can't do that with traditional banks.
 Even if you were to get an international loan, the process could be nerve-racking.

 The interest rates on Bitcoin loans are much lower than those on traditional loans.
 For example, the highest interest rate on Nexo, a popular Bitcoin lending platform, is 13.9% APR.
 On the other hand, interest rates can climb as high as 35.99% APR with traditional banks.

 Little or No Credit Check

 Traditional banks usually require good to excellent credit scores before giving you a loan.
 That is not the case with bitcoin loans.
 Usually, all you have to do is deposit your collateral, and you’re good to go.

 Even though some Bitcoin lending platforms make you sign up for KYC before they give you a loan, the process is not nearly as complicated as the credit checks that traditional banks do before they give you a loan.

 Bitcoin's market cap is more than double that of Ethereum, the second-largest cryptocurrency.
 Because Bitcoin is relatively stable, there is less risk of loans being paid off early.